pandas-dev/pandas/doc/source/io.rst

   Note that the entire file is read into a single DataFrame regardless, use the ``chunksize`` or ``iterator`` parameter to return the data in chunks.
   (Only valid with C parser)
+compact_ints : boolean, default False
+  DEPRECATED: this argument will be removed in a future version

+  If ``compact_ints`` is ``True``, then for any column that is of integer dtype, the parser will attempt to cast it as the smallest integer ``dtype`` possible, either signed or unsigned depending on the specification from the ``use_unsigned`` parameter. use_unsigned : boolean, default False
+  DEPRECATED: this argument will be removed in a future version

+  If integer columns are being compacted (i.e. ``compact_ints=True``), specify whether the column should be compacted to the smallest signed or unsigned integer dtype.

 NA and Missing Data Handling
 ++++++++++++++++++++++++++++